Battle of Kathmandu

-The Battle of Kathmandu (काठमाडौंको युद्ध) or Siege of Kathmandu or Siege of Kantipur is a battle which occurred during the Unification of Nepal.
+The Battle of Kathmandu (काठमाडौंको युद्ध) or siege of Kathmandu or siege of Kantipur occurred during the Unification of Nepal.
 It was fought in Kathmandu in 1768, and resulted in the defeat of its king Jaya Prakash Malla by conquerors Prithvi Narayan Shah, king of the adjoining Gorkha Kingdom.

 Shah's victory marked the establishment of the Shah dynasty in Nepal and the end of the rule of the indigenous Newars.
 The Newars, lost to the Gorkhalis who were expanding their kingdom.

-The blockade
+Blockade

 Kathmandu (alternative names: Yen Desa येँ देस, Kantipur) was one of the three capital cities in the Kathmandu Valley, the other two being Lalitpur and Bhaktapur.
 The kingdom of Kathmandu extended to a distance of 12–13 days journey north to the Tibetan border.
 The Trishuli River marked the boundary between Kathmandu and Gorkha in the west.

 The Gorkhalis desired the Kathmandu Valley due to its rich culture, trade, industry and agriculture.
 In 1736, the Gorkhali king Nara Bhupal Shah launched an attack on Nuwakot, a border town and fort in the northwest of the valley, and was roundly defeated.

 His son Prithvi Narayan Shah became king in 1742 and resumed the campaign.
 Convinced he would not be able to take Kathmandu with strength, Shah sought to subdue the valley by choking its commerce and supply lines.
 His forces occupied strategic passes in the surrounding hills, and strangled the vital trade routes linking Tibet and India.

 In 1744, he took Nuwakot, which gave him a foothold in Nepal and allowed him to stop its trade with Tibet as it lay on the trans-Himalayan trade route.
 In 1762 and 1763, the Gorkhalis overran Makwanpur and Dhulikhel respectively, surrounding the Kathmandu Valley from the west, south and east.